lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 The proposed method is designed to maximize compatibility with existing systems, including legacy implementations.
 It leverages the subjectInfoAccess extension, which is already established in X.509 certificates, and does not require modifications to the referring certificates.
 This ensures ease of adoption and avoids disruptions to current certificate management practices.

-In the following sections, we will outline the details of the proposed approach, including the structure of the SIA extension, the modes of operation, and the considerations for secure implementation and deployment.
+The following sections outline the details of the proposed approach, including the structure of the SIA extension, the modes of operation, and the considerations for secure implementation and deployment.

 By leveraging the capabilities of the SIA extension for certificate discovery, organizations can enhance cryptographic agility, improve operational availability, and accommodate complex multi-key/certificate scenarios, leading to more secure and resilient cryptographic systems.